-The breeze is light and cool, just like it was that day, and I can still remember you, as a Caterpie, crawling out from behind a tree, my first challenger and my first catch.
-Now all I can think is that you should have stayed hidden, evolved in your own time, and maybe gotten another trainer, a nice bug catcher or somebody, who wouldn’t betray you like I did.
+The breeze is light and cool, like it was that day.
+I still remember you, as a Caterpie, crawling out eagerly from behind that tree, my first challenger and my first catch.
+Now all I can think is that you probably should have stayed hidden, evolved on your own time, and maybe gotten another trainer, a nice bug catcher or somebody, who wouldn’t have betrayed you like I did.

 It’s painful to speak, so I point the ball back at you and press the button, showing you that nothing happens, that I’ve deactivated the Pokéball.
 I throw it away; it bounces off the ground and comes to a rest by the roadside.
 You stare at it for a second, then look back at me.